 It’s a cynical point but there’s more than enough evidence that modern companies – even giant corporations – sometimes do not show enough regard for the sanctity of their customer’s data.
 Website hacks, in which millions of records are stolen, are relatively commonplace now, despite the fact that they didn’t really exist on a global scale until 2008.
 Moreover, cybercrime is becoming savvy enough to be able to make up new types of attacks.

 In the past, hacking attacks were often done by “script kiddies” or coding novices for no reason other than personal entertainment, but things have changed now.
 A site’s theme or purpose is now irrelevant; data security is a concern for everybody.
 It’s easy to see why somebody might hack the Clinton Campaign but fast food joints and Christian dating websites aren’t very interesting in comparison.
 However, both are susceptible to attacks nowadays, which often have financial or disruptive purposes rather than mere entertainment behind them.

-Blockchain comes into its own on that latter point.
+Blockchain, and the various block chain use cases, come into their own on that latter point.
 The technology stores records in organised chunks and distributes them across a vast network of computers (imagine one giant spreadsheet saved in identical copies in thousands of different locations).
 As each chunk or “block” is verified against every other block in the chain, falsified records stand out, fail authentication, and are automatically removed.